JLesDev/JLesDev/README.md

 Ask me about sports, statistics, and puzzles!

-Studying a Bachelor of Mathematical and Computer Sciences in Australia.
+Bachelor of Mathematical and Computer Sciences in Australia.

 jontyleslie@gmail.com